-Regular readers know that I try not to bring calculus into my articles on electronics.
-Even among geeks, relatively few folks are fluent in it.
+Regular readers know that I try not to assume prior knowledge of calculus in my articles on electronics.
+I think that even among geeks, relatively few folks are fluent in it.
 Many college calculus classes are a rapid-fire of poorly-explained formulas that take a long time to memorize — and only a moment to forget.
+Sometimes, the route is unavoidable; but most of the time, EE articles lean on it for no reason at all.

 Today, I’d like to take an angry swipe at the derivation of the formula for the root-mean-square voltage (Vrms) that is currently the #1 hit on Google: